 Advanced Instrumentation, Information, and Control Systems Technologies

-The development and collaborations through this pathway are intended to overcome the inertia that sustains the current status quo of today’s instrumentation, information, and control systems technology and to motivate transformational change and a shift in strategy – informed by business objectives – to a long-term approach to instrumentation, information, and control modernization that is more sustainable.
+The development and collaborations through this pathway are intended to overcome the inertia that sustains the current status quo of today’s II&C systems technology and to motivate transformational change and a shift in strategy – informed by business objectives – to a long-term approach to II&C modernization that is more sustainable.